Process

 Post-launch iteration

-After launch, we use what the business learns to prioritize the next round of improvements instead of treating the site as finished forever.
+After launch, we use what you learn to prioritize the next round of improvements instead of treating your site as finished forever.

 • Support priorities